Speed climbing at the 2021 IFSC Climbing World Cup

-Speed climbing competitions at the 2021 IFSC Climbing World Cup are being held at two locations, from 28 May to 3 July 2021.
+Speed climbing competitions at the 2021 IFSC Climbing World Cup were to be held at two locations, from 28 May to 3 July 2021.
 The International Federation of Sport Climbing had originally scheduled six speed climbing events concluding on 31 October, but COVID-19 travel restrictions resulted in the cancellation of events in Xiamen and Wujiang in China, Jakarta in Indonesia and Seoul in South Korea.

 The top three in each competition received medals, and at the end of the season, the overall winners were awarded trophies.
 The overall winners were determined based upon points, which athletes were awarded for finishing in the top 30 of each individual event.